-8.1 If the scores are equal, the result shall be a TIE, and the teams will play a Super Over Eliminator (SOE).
+8.1 If the game end and the scores are equal, the result is a TIE.
 But only if the side batting last has completed its innings.
 No account shall be taken of the number of wickets which have fallen.

-9.1 It is necessary for the game to have a result or winner; therefore, a Super Over Eliminator (SOE) rule (s) will be implied as follow.
+9.1 It is necessary for the game to have a result or winner; therefore, a Super Over (SO) rule (s) will be implied as follow.

 9.3 The game must be played using the same eleven (11) players as in the earlier match.
 An injured player may use a substitute fielder who would not be allowed to bat, bowl or as the wicketkeeper.

-9.4 The team batting second in the match will bat first in the Super Over Eliminator.
+9.4 The team batting second in the match will bat first in the Super Over (SO) game.

 9.5 The umpires shall stand at the same end as that in which they finished the match.

-9.7 Prior to the commencement of the SOE each team elects three (3) batsmen and one (1) bowler.
+9.7 Prior to the commencement of the Super Over (SO) each team will elect three (3) batsmen and one (1) bowler.

-9.8 The nominated players are given in writing to the official match umpires.
-The official match umpires shall not disclose the names of the nominated players to any other person until both teams have submitted their respective nominees.
-These nominated players must not be change.
+9.8 The nominated players must be given in writing to the official match umpires.
+The umpires shall not disclose the names of the nominated players to any other person until both teams have submitted their respective nominees.
+These nominated players must not be changed.

 9.9 A new ball shall be used by both teams.
 Each team’s over is played with the same fielding restrictions as per competition rules.

-9.10 The loss of two (2) wickets in the over ends the team’s one over innings.
+9.10 The loss of two (2) wickets in the over end the team’s one over innings.

 Points will be awarded as follow:

-10.1 Any points won against a team that is either disbanded or expelled during any competition will stand, and will be including in the final points count.
+10.1 Any points won against a team that is either disbanded or expelled during any competition will stand and will be included in the final points count.
 Also, all statistics relating to any such game will be considered in determining prizes.